-Adam Hebb, MD: Dr. Hebb is a functional neurosurgeon at Colorado Brain and Spine Institute and Swedish Medical Center who specializes in Deep Brain Stimulation (DBS), epilepsy, neuro-oncology and peripheral nerve surgeries.
-He earned his medical degree from Dalhousie University School of Medicine in Halifax, Nova Scotia, completed a neurosurgery residency and a general surgery internship at at University of Minnesota.
+Adam Hebb, MD: Dr. Hebb is a functional neurosurgeon at St. Joseph Hospital-SCL Health who specializes in Deep Brain Stimulation (DBS), epilepsy, neuro-oncology and peripheral nerve surgeries.
+He earned his medical degree from Dalhousie University School of Medicine in Halifax, Nova Scotia, completed a neurosurgery residency and a general surgery internship at the University of Minnesota.
 He underwent fellowship training in neuro-oncology and epilepsy at the University of Washington.

 David Kelsall, MD: Dr. Kelsall, Medical Director of his practice, Rocky Mountain Ear Center, is a graduate of Stanford University and earned his medical degree at the University of Colorado.
 After serving residencies in general surgery at St. Joseph Hospital in Denver and in Otolaryngology at the University of Colorado Health Sciences Center, he completed his fellowship training in Otology/Neurotology/skull base surgery at the Denver Ear Institute.
 Dr. Kelsall is board certified in Otolaryngology, a Fellow in the American Academy of Otolaryngology/Head and Neck Surgery, a member of the American Neurotology Society and the Colorado Medical Society.

 Charles Livsey, MD, PhD: Dr. Charles Livsey is a board certified epileptologist who received his BS degree in Neurobiology from the University of Georgia and his MD and PhD (Pharmacology) degrees from Georgetown University.
 Dr. Livsey received his neurology residency training at Georgetown and Emory Universities and his epilepsy fellowship training at the University of Colorado, Denver.
 He also performed epilepsy research at Yale University.
-Dr. Livsey is a board certified neurologist and serves as the medical director of the CNI/Swedish Level 4 Epilepsy Program
+Dr. Livsey is a board-certified neurologist and serves as the medical director of the CNI/Swedish Level 4 Epilepsy Program

-J. Eric Lupo, MD, MS: Dr. Lupo received his undergraduate degree in Electrical and Computer Engineering from the University of Colorado before obtaining his master’s degree from Stanford.
+Eric Lupo, MD, MS: Dr. Lupo received his undergraduate degree in Electrical and Computer Engineering from the University of Colorado before obtaining his master’s degree from Stanford.
 He then earned his MD from the University of Colorado School of Medicine prior to completing fellowship training in Otology, Neurotology and Skull Base Surgery at the House Clinic in Los Angeles.
 His professional interests include acoustic neuroma management, cochlear implants and chronic ear disease.
 Dr. Lupo is married to an audiologist and together they enjoy the achievements and challenges of raising three boys.

 Cori Millen, DO: Dr. Millen graduated with a medical degree from Michigan State University College of Osteopathic Medicine.
-After completing her internship at Sparrow Health System/Michigan State University in Lansing, Michigan she went on to complete her residency in neurology at the University of North Carolina (UNC) Chapel Hill where she was the chief resident during her final year.
+After completing her internship at Sparrow Health System/Michigan State University in Lansing, Michigan, she went on to complete her residency in neurology at the University of North Carolina (UNC) Chapel Hill where she was the chief resident during her final year.
 Dr. Millen then graduated from an accredited neurological fellowship in Headache Medicine at UNC-Chapel Hill.
 Dr. Millen is the owner and medical director of Summit Headache and Neurologic Institute.
 She is fellowship trained and board certified in headache medicine as well as board certified in general neurology.
 She provides medical care for patients with all types of neurological conditions and sub-specializes in evaluation and medical management of a full spectrum of headache syndromes.